-Transitioning to Teaching Language Online
+Transitioning to Teaching Language Online (TTLO)

 This STARTALK program is for K-16 teachers of critical languages who want to teach their language online.
 Offered completely online, this 3-week, intensive course will give teacher participants the experience of being an online learner.
 Course content will focus on many different facets of a successful online language course, such as creating community, time management strategies for teachers and students, choosing appropriate technology tools for communicative-based activities, and developing a variety of online activity types.
-In addition to exploring these aspects of teaching online, participants will see these concepts in action in a model online language course.
+In addition to exploring these aspects of teaching online, participants will see these concepts in action in a model online language activities.
 By the end of the course, participants will have a portfolio of activities ready to be incorporated in an online course.
 Teachers will be awarded a certificate of completion upon finishing course requirements (optional graduate credits available for a fee - see below).

-Who should apply
+Who may apply

-This program is open to
+This program is open to teachers who:

 Teachers who have taught in, or attended, a previous STARTALK course on methodology or technology are especially encouraged to apply.

-Acceptance notification by: May 11, 2015
+Acceptance notification by: May 16, 2016

-Course dates: June 8-June 28, 2015
+Course dates: June 13-July 3, 2016

 Course format and technology requirements